Learn About Being a Director of Nursing

 Follow these steps to become a director of nursing:

 Earn a degree.
 The majority of employers require a BSN, and a master’s degree in a health or business-related field can also improve your employability.

 Obtain your nursing license.
 Different states have varying requirements for a nursing license, but you must graduate from a program approved by your State Board of Nursing.
-You will need to pass the National Council Licensure Examination to obtain your Registered Nurse License.
+You will need to pass the National Council Licensure Examination to obtain your RN license.

 Develop your hard and soft skills.
-Electronic health record systems are now commonplace when recording patient data.
-You must have a working knowledge of these programs and how to troubleshoot them.
-For your administrative work, you must also be competent in using office and financial programs.
+You need to have a working knowledge of electronic health record systems to record patient data and how to troubleshoot them.
+For administrative work, you must also be competent in using office and financial programs.
 You will need to prove yourself as a leader and an excellent communicator.
-Try to gain relevant experience with these skills in lower-level nursing positions and during your education.
+Try to gain experience with these skills in lower-level nursing positions and during your education.